Lee Sung-kyung: 2018–present: Rising popularity

 In 2018, Lee starred in the fantasy melodrama About Time.
 In 2019, She starred in the action comedy film Miss & Mrs. Cops released on May 9, 2019, alongside Ra Mi-ran.
 In 2020, Lee starred in the second season of the hit medical drama Dr. Romantic, playing Cha Eun-jae, a skilled cardiothoracic surgeon with Ahn Hyo-seop as her leading man.

 In 2022, Lee starred in the tvN drama Shooting Stars alongside Kim Young-dae.
 In 2023, Lee starred in Disney+ Original drama Call It Love. and returning in season three of the medical drama Dr. Romantic replaying the role of Cha Eun-jae.
 On December 13, she released her first song "Eat Sleep Live Repeat" with Lee Chan-hyuk from AKMU.

 In 2024, Lee was chosen to play the role of Princess Jasmine in the Korean-adaption of the 2011 musical Aladdin and it is her first musical debut career.
 On August 20, iQIYI announced Lee will be participate in the International Boy Group Talent Show, Starlight Boys as an MC.

 In June 2025, after YG Entertainment announced it would end its actor management division, Lee signed an exclusive contract with Fantagio.
+Lee starred in JTBC's romance drama The Nice Guy opposite Lee Dong-wook where she played an ambitious aspiring singer.

+In 2026, Lee starred in the MBC TV romance drama In Your Radiant Season opposite Chae Jong-hyeop.